nicnocquee/simple-i18n-next/readme.md

 </main>
 ```

-In a client component, you can use the generated plural functions like this:
+When using the `useStrings` hook in a client component, you can use the **second element** of the returned array to get the plural functions.

 ```tsx:client/page.tsx
 "use client";